upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/tool-centric-and-documentation-heavy-approaches.md

 | limited ability to revisit and re-evaluate past decisions | Medium | Archived documentation enables retrospective analysis, but systematic re-evaluation is not typically institutionalized. |

-## Transition
+## Synthesis across families

 This analysis highlights a pattern distinct from both process-oriented methodologies and architecture-centric approaches: explicit artifact production without necessarily establishing durable epistemic governance.

-The following page synthesizes the patterns observed across families and prepares the ground for identifying systematic areas of sparse coverage.
+The governance–knowledge lens is applied next at the aggregate level in **[Synthesis: Patterns of Coverage Across Families](./synthesis.md)**, where the configurations identified across families are examined together to reveal areas of concentrated emphasis and areas of comparatively sparse coverage.